-Potato growing for beginners - growing stars for the plate.•
+Potato growing for beginners - the easiest way to grow potatoes!

 - first early seed potatoes

 - veggie compost (could have gone multipurpose but on a mission to get it right)

 - Haxnicks Vigoroot Potato Planters (could have used compost sacks but who wants to look at those in their garden all summer?)